This connection method enables MySQL Workbench to connect to MySQL Server using TCP/IP.

 The Advanced tab includes these check boxes:

-the communication between the application and the MySQL
+communication between the application and the MySQL server

-server will be compressed, which may increase transfer
+will be compressed, which may increase transfer rates.
+This

-rates.
-This corresponds to starting a MySQL command-line
+corresponds to starting a MySQL command-line client with the

 Use ANSI quotes to quote identifiers: Treat “"” as an identifier quote character (like the “`” quote character) and not as a string quote character.
 You can still use “`” to quote identifiers with this mode enabled.
 With this option enabled, you cannot use double quotation marks to quote literal strings, because it is interpreted as an identifier.
 Note: If this option is checked, it overrides the server setting.
 This option is unchecked by default.